 The older hybrid vehicles (part electric, part gas) are now ten years old.
-Each passing year, the conceptualization of the hybrid by the general public moves further away from “a car for the granola-eating hippie” and more towards being acceptable as a viable transportation choice for the average person.
-The biggest notoriety hybrids have endured in the last couple years have been revelations of failing to live up to the high mileage ratings given to them by the EPA.
+Each passing year, the conceptualization of the hybrid by the general public moves further away from “a car for the granola-eating hippie” and more towards being accepted as a viable transportation choice for the average person.
+The biggest notoriety hybrids have endured in the last couple of years has been revelations of failing to live up to the high mileage ratings given to them by the EPA.
 For those still on the fence about buying one, that news didn’t do anything towards moving them into the hybrid customer base.

 But there’s more to hybrids than just questions about gas mileage.
-People have questions about things like resale value or how difficult they are to be serviced or even whether one kind of hydrid (i.e. Honda) is the same as another (i.e. Toyota).
+People have questions about things like resale value or how difficult they are to be serviced or even whether one kind of hybrid (i.e. Honda) is the same as another (i.e. Toyota).
 We’ve gathered some of the most common questions about hybrid cars along with sensible answers to shed light on the pros and cons of the hybrid.

 How Cost-Effective Are They?

-In the previous blogs about Ford and Honda hybrids failing to hit their EPA mileage claims, we brought up the points about how consumers need the high MPG ratings in order to help recoup the extra expense that they pay up front when purchasing it.
+In the previous blogs about Ford and Honda's hybrids failing to hit their EPA mileage claims, we brought up the points about how consumers need the high MPG ratings in order to help recoup the extra expense that they pay upfront when purchasing it.
 How quickly you make back the extra cost depends on the price of gas.
 If a Civic Hybrid costs $4,000 more than the conventional Civic, it could take you as long as 200,000 miles to break even if gas is $2.00 a gallon.
 Of course, gas hasn’t been two bucks a gallon since GW Bush’s first administration, so current hybrid drivers will break even considerably sooner.

 You also have to factor in the cost of maintenance.
 As hybrids become more commonplace, more and more auto repair shops have the skills to repair them, which means the cost for maintenance and repair is less now for a hybrid than it used to be.